amedalhi/recipes/src/content/recipes/consome-de-camaron.md

 ---
-title: "Caldito de Camaron"
+title: "Consome de Camaron"
-slug: "caldito-de-camaron"
+slug: "consome-de-camaron"
 description: "Spicy shirmp consome, as base for seafood soup or to be had on its own"

 date: 2025-06-16